 An interesting fact here is that when HHC is produced in a laboratory setting, a batch of HHC is technically a mix of both inactive and active THC molecules, with about half of them being active and half being inactive.
 This means that the active HHC molecules bind with your body's cannabinoid receptors, whereas the others do not.

-So, how high a specific batch of HHC gets you depends on how well that batch was mixed and how many active molecules it contains.
-However, technically speaking, this cannabinoid should get you high, with the effects being similar to those of Delta 9 THC.
+So, how high a specific batch of HHC makes you depends on how well that batch was mixed and how many active molecules it contains.
+However, technically speaking, this cannabinoid should get you high, with the effects being similar to those of Delta-9 THC.

 Does HHC Contain THC?